The latest news, resources & information about COVID-19 on Martha’s Vineyard

 No-cost, drive-thru diagnostic testing for COVID-19 is available for any asymptomatic Islander or visitor who wants a test.

-The TestMV site is open Monday, Wednesday, and Friday from 9AM-12PM and 1PM-3:30PM for online or call center appointments.
-TestMV recently expanded its fall hours and is now open Tuesday and Thursday for online appointments only.
+The TestMV site is open Monday through Friday from 9AM-12PM and 1PM-3:30PM for online or call center appointments.

 Testing is by appointment only.
 Everyone must pre-register.